 Contrast that with Hamilton County where the magistrates who handle the arraignments are under direct orders from the judges to not address the administrative license suspension.
 This is particularly troubling since the purpose of the five-day hearing is to address issues with the ALS and we have a court with thousands of DUI defendants a year who are being deprived of the ability to address the ALS because the magistrates have been told not to.

 If there is a case in Hamilton county where there is a major defect with the ALS and it should be terminated, it’s important to have an attorney who knows how to get that issue before the judge as quickly as possible.
 Since ALS suspensions aren’t addressed by the magistrates, having the attorney continue the arrangement or set the matter for a pretrial weeks after the arraignment occurs is not going to be in that client’s best interest.

-In Clermont County the arraignments occur before judges.
-Currently it’s Judge Pattison, Judge Miles, or Judge Brock.
+In Clermont County, the arraignments occur before judges.
+Currently, it’s Judge Kramig, Judge Miles, or Judge Nagel.
 The advantage of having an arraignment occurred before a judge instead of a magistrate is the ability to deal directly with ALS defects.

 In Warren County, the three busiest courts are Mason Municipal, Lebanon Municipal, and Warren County Court.
 Again, the arraignments in Warren County whether in Lebanon or County Court occur before a Judge.
 This gives you the opportunity to address any ALS defects.
 In Mason, the arraignments occur before the Magistrate.

 If the client has taken the chemical test and tested under the legal limit or in the case of the urine or blood test there are no results back yet, there is no administrative license suspension.
-It is extremely common to see a police officer placed someone under the administrative license suspension before they have a blood or you’re an test result back.
+It is extremely common to see a police officer place someone under the administrative license suspension before they have a blood test result back.
 This is one of those critical issues that should be addressed at the five-day hearing.